 Additionally, some practical tips for the youth workers are enumerated.

-- 6 hours; the trainer should always include (coffee and/or lunch) breaks depending on the needs of the group, - 4-10 participants, - It is recommended to treat the workshop as a process.
-Therefore, regular meetings with participants would be the most efficient and effective teaching-learning method, including taking into consideration participants' feedback and ideas.
+- the needs of the group,

+- 4-10 participants,

+- including taking into consideration participants' feedback and ideas.

 A painting workshop can be carried out outdoors or in a building (depends on the availability and /or the weather).